Elements of Sequential Monte Carlo: Probabilistic Models and Target Distributions

 \gls{SMC} methods where initially known as particle filters \citep{GordonSS:1993,stewart1992,Kitagawa:1993}.
 Particle filters where conceived as algorithms for online inference in nonlinear \glspl{SSM} \citep{cappe2005}.
 Since then there has been a flurry of work applying \gls{SMC} and particle filters to perform approximate inference in ever more complex models.
 While research in \gls{SMC} initially focused on \glspl{SSM}, we will see that \gls{SMC} can be a powerful tool in a much broader setting.

-\subsection{Probabilistic Models and Target Distributions}
+\section{Probabilistic Models and Target Distributions}

 As mentioned above, \gls{SMC} methods were originally developed as an approximate solution to the so called filtering problem, which amounts to online inference in dynamical models.
 Several overview and tutorial articles focus on particle filters, \ie the \gls{SMC} algorithms specifically tailored to solve the online filtering problem \citep{arulampalam2002tutorial,doucet2009tutorial,fearnhead2018particle}.
 In this tutorial we will take a different view and explain how \gls{SMC} can be used to solve more general ``offline'' problems.
 We shall see how this viewpoint opens up for many interesting applications of \gls{SMC} in machine learning that do not fall in the traditional filtering setup, and furthermore how it gives rise to new and interesting design choices.
-We consider a generic probabilistic model given by a joint \gls{PDF} of latent variables~$\xm$ and observed data~$\ym$,
+For complementary review and tutorial articles that treat a similar topic see also \citet{delmoral2006tutorial,doucet2018tutorial}.